nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3b.
 User provides a field that is not in the expected format.
     * 3b1.
-MediBase3 inform the user that the field is not in the expected format.<br>
+MediBase3 informs the user that the field is not in the expected format.<br>
     * MediBase3 provides the expected format for the field.<br>
     Use case resumes at step 2.

 * 3c.
-User provide multiple same fields for the patient.
+User provides multiple instances of the same field for the patient.
     * 3b1.
-MediBase3 inform the user that multiple fields are present.<br>
+MediBase3 informs the user that multiple fields are present.<br>
     Use case resumes at step 2.

 ---